kanaka/spacewar/README.md

 Building something real is always a good way to force yourself to learn a program.
 It so happened that at the end of 2004 I wanted to learn python (for various reasons) and this game was the result.
+In 2016 I ported the game to the web using the Phaser game framework.
+<a href="https://kanaka.github.io/spacewar">Play it online</a>.

 ### Screenshots